freshSauce/freshSauce/README.md

 ### Who am I?

-<p>Well, uh... hi there!
-My name is Valentino Vazquez, I'm from Mexico and I'm 21 y/o. :smile: I'm a Back-End Junior Developer (looking to learn about Front-End so I can be Full-Stack).
-I'm a HUGE Python fan (almost 90% of my codes are written in Python) as it is very useful because I'm kind of "specialized" on web-scraping.
-I've done some private-scrapers for sites like: <bold>Facebook</bold>, <bold>Instagram</bold>, <bold>Twitter</bold>, <bold>Nike</bold> and even <bold>Google</bold> (pretty ironic, isn't it? haha), just to mention some.</p>
+<p>Hi!, I'm Netzha Belmonte and I'm 22 years old.
+I'm a Python Developer that enjoys teaching as well as learning everything related to Python and programming.</p>

-<p>I started coding when I was 16/17 y/o, but just on a "hobbie" level, I never took it professionally since a year ago.
-I remember that when I was younger (maybe 8 to 10 years old) I was really interested on programming but I never learned becausethe only language I knew was C++ and, for a young kid, it was preeetty hard to understand what was goin on while programming (I have to admit that my logic-skills and english weren't that good)</p>
+<p>I started coding when I was 16/17 y/o, but just on a "hobbie" level.
+I remember that when I was younger (maybe 8 to 10 years old) I was really into programming but I never learned because the only language I knew was C++ and, for a young kid, it was hard to understand what was going on while programming</p>

-<p>Aside from my web-scraping experience I've been interested on developing API's with Flask or PHP, my most "joke-a-like" project was a script that scraped various BIN/IIN numbers from a public DB and I stored them on a database, after that I made an API that used to sent data based on the users input (such like BIN/IIN number, country of the BIN/IIN, bank of the BIN/IIN).</p>

-<p>One of my TOP-TIER projects is, right now, on development, it's a bot made for telegram that will look-up for stock prices based on the user favorite stocks, it will even alert ifthe price is above/below an user determined price.</p>

-<p>Nowadays I'm looking to make some bots/scripts/programs on another languages such as: C++ or Java</p>
+<p>Right now, I'm specialized on developing APIs and Web Scraping services.
+Also I've developed tons of Telegram bots thus I'm well too familiarized with its API.</p>

 ---